Best internship interview questions to ask

+If you have a small business, your intern needs to be happy working where employees are flexible multi-taskers.
 When recruiting interns, look for entrepreneurship majors.
 “They’ll be happier to join you because they want to see how a small business is run,” says Debbie Young, director of internships and applied experiences at the Craig School of Business at California State University, Fresno.

 How well do you handle disorganization and does it bother you?

-Tells you: Whether the intern can bounce from one project to the next without getting frustrated.
+It’s important for interns—and employees—to bounce from one project to the next without getting frustrated.
 “The entrepreneurial mind has to have a certain level of ADD to see opportunities and jump on them,” O’Keefe says.
 “You have to be able to set things aside and work on the immediate need.”

 How would you rate your job skills on a scale of 1 to 10?